 Small pearl tapioca is usually found in the same section of the grocery store as other dry pudding mixes.
 You might also see flakes, coarse meal or sticks, but these are to be avoided for this recipe.
 Small pearl tapioca is not the same as "Minute" tapioca which is pre-cooked tapioca combined with soy lecithin that is, in my opinion, just not as tasty.
 Do your homework or ask for help if you can't find what you need.

 The key to delicious tapioca pudding is all in the effort; Tapioca pudding is hard work as there is a lot of stirring involved, but it is well worth the muscle.
 You can expect to stir up to 15 to 20 minutes to get the consistency right for the perfect tapioca.
 Enlist help if you need it, but it's more about patience stirring consistently than it is about stirring hard or fast.

-- 2 cups dairy-free almond milk, divided
+- 2 cups almond milk (divided)

 - 1/3 cup small pearl tapioca (not "Minute" tapioca)

 - 1 cup coconut milk